heliomarpm/hybrid-webcache/README.md

 ## Summary
-The `HybridWebCache` class is a caching utility that abstracts different storage mechanisms (LocalStorage, IndexedDB, Memory) to store and retrieve data with optional expiration times (TTL).
+The `HybridWebCache` class is a caching utility that abstracts different storage mechanisms (LocalStorage, IndexedDB, SessionStorage, Memory) to store and retrieve data with optional expiration times (TTL).
 It automatically selects the best available storage type and provides both asynchronous and synchronous methods for cache operations.

 ## Installation